Cyanilux/URP_RetroCRTShader/README.md

 # Retro CRT Shader (for Universal RP)
-A shader graph which replicates some retro tv/monitor effects.<br />
+A shader graph which replicates some retro tv/monitor effects.
 ```diff
 + Updated for Unity 2022+
 (now uses Fullscreen Graph & FullscreenPassRendererFeature rather than a custom one)